Skilled Worker Visa Extension Guide

 Can you extend a Tier 2 (General) visa?

-Under the new rules, Tier 2 (General) visa holders can apply to extend their grant of leave, but their visa extension will be processed under the Skilled Worker category.
+Tier 2 (General) visa extensions are processed under the Skilled Worker category.
 This means that the application will be subject to the eligibility requirements under this route, including being employed in a qualifying role for a sponsoring employer at a certain salary level.

 If the migrant worker was assigned an CoS on or after 24 November 2016, and they apply to extend before 1 December 2026, they’ll need to meet the new salary requirements.